idlirshkurti/WebAppChallenge/README.md

 pre-requisites:

-- DB Browser for SQLite installed in the machine.
+- DB Browser for SQLite does __NOT__ need to be installed in the machine.

 From the root of the project directory run the following command
 ```console